VOLTTRON/volttron/docs/source/platform-features/message-bus/multi-platform/multi-platform-rmq-csr-walk-through.rst

 The first step in creating a VOLTTRON instance is to make sure the machine is ready for VOLTTRON.
 Each machine should have its hostname setup.
 For this walk-through, the hostnames "central", "node-zmq" and "node-rmq" will be used.

-For Central and Node-RMQ follow the instructions :ref:`Platform-Installation#steps-for-rabbitmq`.
-For Node-ZMQ use :ref:`Platform-Installation#steps-for-zmq`.
+For Central and Node-RMQ follow the instructions :ref:`platform installation steps for RMQ <RabbitMQ-Install>`.
+For Node-ZMQ use :ref:`Platform Installation steps for ZeroMQ <ZeroMQ-Install>`.

 Instance Setup